yusuf287/Udacity-MLE-Nano-Degree/README.md

 ## Customer Segmentation Report for Arvato Financial Solutions
 ### Machine Learning Engineering Nanodegree

-All the impportant packages required in this project has been mentioned in requirements.txt.
+All the impportant packages required in this project has been mentioned in **requirements.txt**.

 # Project Design